overvis/overvis-docs/OPCB/User_Docs/OPCB-221B_Manual/README.md

 **IPv4** - а four-byte IP address;

-**MAC (address)** – the address used in network transmissions for devices identification.
+**MAC (address)** – the address used in network transmissions for device identification.
 As a rule, it is globally unique;

 **MAC-48** - a six-byte MAC address;